europeana/europeana-portal-collections/README.md

 1. Install the gem bundle: `bundle install`
 2. Generate Docker configuration files: `bundle exec bin/portal dockerize development` You will be prompted to enter your Europeana API key.
+For another environment than `development`, e.g. `profiling`, use its name in this command.
 3. Bring it up: `docker-compose up`
 4. Setup the database: `bundle exec rake db:setup`
 5. Start the app: `bundle exec foreman start`